-29.2.3 Viewing Schema Definitions for a Group
+28.2.3.
+Viewing Schema Definitions for a Group

-To view a schema definition for a group, complete the following procedure:
+To view a schema definition for a group, follow these steps:

 - 1. Click the Groups icon on the left tree menu. - 2.
 Click the group that contains the schema you want to view. - 3.
 Click the Schemas icon on the left tree menu, under the specified group.